spring1843/go-dsa/linkedlist/README.md

 ## Application

 Linked lists can be useful where the order of items matters, especially if there is a need for flexible reordering of the items or having current, next, and previous items.
 Music players for example have play lists that play tracks in an order.
-At any given time, one track is playing while it is possible to change the current track with the previous or next tracks.
+At any given time, one track is playing while it is possible to change the current track with the previous or next ones.

 ## Rehearsal